IMPACT is a 3-day student conference focused on spiritual growth for students in 7th-12th grade.

 1:00pm–Breakout 2 (Holding the Rope–How the Church Sends and Supports Missionaries OR Politics–How The Church Should Interact With The State)

 4:30pm–Breakout 3 (Guys Only Breakout OR Girls Only Breakout) (Breakout for Parents)

 7:30am–Personal Devotions in Host Homes

 8:30am–Depart from Host Homes

 12:00pm–Students Go Home!

 100 years ago the concept of a teenager did not exist.
 You were either a child, or you were a man.
 The modern adolescent is an invention of 20th century society.
 In a few senses, it is a good development.
 It allows young men and women to ease their way into adulthood while pursuing education.
 But in most senses it has been negative.
 Adolescence has not become a healthy transition to adulthood over the years; it has become a prolonged childhood.
 To be a man means to take on responsibility, and not just feed and water the dog responsibility.
 It means getting a job, working hard, pursuing excellence in all things, maturing relationally, solving problems, honoring and respecting others, loving well, pushing your limits, doing hard things.
 We need to be challenged as men.
 We need to be called to a standard.
-In this breakout, J.B. will give biblical teaching on what it means to be a man, calling all the young men at Impact to grow up, rejecting the modern notion of adolescence for the biblical teaching of manhood.
+In this breakout, our speaker will give biblical teaching on what it means to be a man, calling all the young men at Impact to grow up, rejecting the modern notion of adolescence for the biblical teaching of manhood.